eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 Quantity: 1
 ```

-In case you do not have stardog license or your license has expired, request a trial license using `make stardog-license-request` command:
+In case you do not have a Stardog license or your license has expired, request a trial license using `make stardog-license-request` command:

 ```bash
 # if stardog-license-check is failing with invalid or expired license